sujith-eag/personal-site/content/docs/c/ds_qp/unit_5_q_answered.md

 * Discuss Breadth-first traversal of a graph with suitable example and algorithm

 **Answer :**

+Given an undirected graph G = (V, E) and a vertex, v in V(G).

+To visit all the nodes vertices in G that are reachable from v, that is all vertices connected to v there are two ways.

+BFS resambles preorder tree traversal and DFS resambles level order tree traversal

+____

 Breadth-First Search (BFS) is an algorithm for traversing or searching tree or graph data structures.
 BFS starts at the root node (or any arbitrary node in the case of a graph) and explores all the neighboring nodes at the present depth level before moving on to nodes at the next depth level.
 BFS uses a **queue** to keep track of the nodes to be explored.